SMARTKT/Semantic-Search-Tool/README.md

 The number 1 specify that the file should be run with the input once.
 We might want to run the same file with the same input to understand non-deterministic behaviour in case of mulit-threaded applications

 3. cd to folder Semantic-Search-Tool-main.
-Run main.py with argument as the path to config.json.
+Run main.py with  config.json.

 ```
 python main.py <path to config.json>